91st Bombardment Group: Establishment

-First phase of operations
+Start of combat operations

-The 91st Bomb Group began combat operations on 4 November 1942, when it received a field order for a mission to bomb the submarine pens at Brest, France, later changed to an attack on the Luftwaffe airfield at Abbeville.
+The 91st began combat operations on 4 November 1942, when it received a field order for a mission to bomb the submarine pens at Brest, France, later changed to an attack on the Luftwaffe airfield at Abbeville.
 Thirty minutes before takeoff the mission was cancelled ("scrubbed" in the parlance of that time) because of poor weather.
 These circumstances were typical of those encountered daily by all the heavy bomber groups in the autumn of 1942 as they pioneered the concept of strategic bombing by daylight.

 On 4 November the Eighth Air Force consisted of just nine groups.
 Four (91st, 97th, 301st and 303d) had been earmarked for the Twelfth Air Force in support of Operation Torch and were in England to acquire combat experience and stage for forward movement to North Africa.
 Two (97th and 301st) had already been withdrawn from operations to prepare for imminent transfer to Algeria and another (92nd) to act as an operational training unit (OTU) for replacement combat crews.
-Of the six remaining units only the 93rd Bomb Group (a B-24 unit) and the 306th Bomb Group were operational, and the 306th had flown only two missions.
+Of the six remaining units only the 93rd Bombardment Group (a Consolidated B-24 Liberator unit) and the 306th Bombardment Group were operational, and the 306th had flown only two missions.
 As late as 15 December the impending transfer of the 91st BG to Algeria was postponed because of logistics difficulties and a shortage of airdromes in North Africa.

 The group's first mission was to Brest, France, on 7 November.
 The target was the Kriegsmarine submarine base, and was the first of 28 missions against the U-boat force in the following eight months.
 In all, eight missions were flown in November 1942, seven of them against the sub pens.
 The last of these, on 23 November, resulted in the disastrous loss of two squadron commanders, the group navigator, the group bombardier, and three of the five airplanes attacking.

 In December 1942 VIII Bomber Command issued two-letter squadron identification codes to be painted on the fuselages of the bombers: